-- 1.1 The Planning & Compulsory Purchase Act 2004 requires local planning authorities to have a Statement of Community Involvement (SCI) for planning, setting out their approach to engagement on planning issues.
-Since January 2018, Regulations now require SCI's to be updated on a regular basis, at least every 5 years.
-Planning inspectors will consider whether the authority has followed the principles set out in the SCI, when assessing whether planning policy documents have been properly prepared. - 1.2 Winchester City Council's 'Statement of Community Involvement in Planning' sets out the Council's approach to involving people in planning matters, whether residents, businesses, visitors or wider stakeholders such as statutory consultees.
-It covers both planning policy (eg the Local Plan and Supplementary Planning Documents) and development management (ie planning applications and other development applications).
-It provides guidance on how people can get involved in the development of planning policies and how they can comment on planning applications. - 1.3 This document does not cover community involvement other than in regard to planning matters, mainly statutory planning policy documents such as the local plan and planning applications.
+- 1.1 The Statement of Community Involvement (SCI) is a document that describes how the public, businesses and interest groups can get involved in the creation of local planning policy, neighbourhood planning and the planning application decision making process aimed at shaping where we live work and enjoy the natural and built environment.
+This is essential to help improve understanding and openness of the planning process.
+It also identifies how people and groups can engage with the planning system in the best way. - 1.2 The Planning and Compulsory Purchase Act 2004 (as amended) requires local planning authorities to have a statement of community involvement (SCI) and since January 2018 the regulations now require SCI's to be updated on a regular basis, at least every 5 years.
+Planning inspectors will consider whether the authority has followed the principles set out in the SCI, when assessing whether planning policy documents have been properly prepared. - 1.3 The purpose of the 6 week public consultation is to seek views on a revised SCI and whether there are other changes in consultation methods that need to be reflected in this document. - 1.4 Winchester City Council's 'Statement of Community Involvement in Planning' sets out the Council's approach to involving people in planning matters, whether residents, businesses, visitors or wider stakeholders such as statutory consultees.
+It covers both planning policy (e.g. the Local Plan and Supplementary Planning Documents) and development management (i.e. planning applications and other development applications).
+It provides guidance on how people can get involved in the development of planning policies and how they can comment on planning applications. - 1.5 This document does not cover community involvement other than in regard to planning matters, mainly statutory planning policy documents such as the local plan and planning applications.
 There are a number of abbreviations and planning terminology in this document, these are set out in full in the glossary at Appendix 3.
-The Council is developing more innovative and customer-focussed engagement methods generally and participation in planning matters will follow these principles within any statutory and resource limits. - 1.4 There are legislative procedures that must be followed in the preparation of planning policy documents and the processing of planning applications, some of which relate to methods of consultation.
+The Council is developing more innovative and customer- focused engagement methods generally and participation in planning matters will follow these principles within any statutory and resource limits. - 1.6 There are legislative procedures that must be followed in the preparation of planning policy documents and the processing of planning applications, some of which relate to methods of consultation.
 There are also statutory timescales that must be followed and these factors are included as part of the SCI.